bazelbuild/bazel/site/docs/skylark/aspects.md

 ## Defining aspects

-Aspect defintions are similiar to rule definitions.
+Aspect definitions are similiar to rule definitions.
 Let's take a look at the example:

 ```python